GegznaV/addins.qmd/README.md

 <img src="https://gegznav.github.io/addins.qmd/figs/demo-headings-1.gif" alt="**Fig. 2.** **Demonstration 1: headings.**
 Place a cursor with a mouse and use a necessary add-in.
-*(In this demonstrations, older version of the package is used.)*" width="600" />
+*(In this demonstration, older version of the package is used.)*" width="600" />
 <p class="caption">
-**Fig. 2.** **Demonstration 1: headings.** Place a cursor with a mouse and use a necessary add-in. *(In this demonstrations, older version of the package is used.)*
+**Fig. 2.** **Demonstration 1: headings.** Place a cursor with a mouse and use a necessary add-in. *(In this demonstration, older version of the package is used.)*
 </p>